-In this section, the performance of the proposed heuristic algorithm without CAC implementation (i.e., using only $Step\ 1$ and $Step\ 2$ of the proposed algorithm) and with CAC implementation (i.e., using all steps of the proposed algorithm) is studied for 2-hop tandem and 4-node ring networks shown in Figs. 2 and 3, respectively.
-Here, we assume that the capacity of each wavelength, T, is 16 time slots.
-We will compare the performance of our proposed algorithm, with those of CS and CP policies.
+In this section, the performance of the proposed heuristic algorithm without CAC implementation (i.e., using only Step 1 and Step 2 of the proposed algorithm) and with CAC implementation (i.e., using all steps of the proposed algorithm) is studied for a 2-hop network shown in Fig. 2.
+We also compare the performance of our proposed algorithm, with that of CS and CP policies.